opensearch-project/index-management-dashboards-plugin/DEVELOPER_GUIDE.md

   Starts OpenSearch Dashboards and includes this plugin.
 OpenSearch Dashboards will be available on `localhost:5601`.

+### Test

 - `yarn start --no-base-path --no-watch --server.host="0.0.0.0"`

   Starts OpenSearch Dashboards and includes this plugin.
-This setup is suitable for running tests using `Cypress` on `localhost:5601`.
+This setup is necessary for running tests using `Cypress` on `localhost:5601`.

-### Test
+  **Important:** The `--server.host="0.0.0.0"` parameter is crucial as it configures the server to accept connections from any IP address, which is necessary for `Cypress` to connect to the dashboard server.

 - `yarn test:jest`